 Metal or wooden garden arches?

-Wooden garden arches for gardens tend to be more suited to traditional settings, and their natural timber construction blends in well.
-The timer is usually pressure treated to protect against rot, and they are usually of a green of brown colour.
-Trellis side panels are popular, as is the rustic effect made with rounded larch poles.
+Wooden arches tend to be more suited to traditional settings, and their natural timber construction blends in well.
+The timber is usually pressure treated to protect against rot and is light green or tan in appearance.